 Terminology.
 These are concepts and terms that students will encounter—often for the first time—over the course of the unit.
 The list is not comprehensive; it is meant to highlight terms that either are particular to the unit, are introduced there, or that play a large role in the work or content of the unit.
 These terms and concepts are usually implied by the standards, but not always made explicit in them.

 Interdisciplinary connections.
-This is a section included only in our Maps for the elementary grades.
-Here we very broadly list the content areas the unit covers and then suggest opportunities for “making interdisciplinary connections” from the Common Core ELA Maps to other subjects, including history, civics, geography, and the arts.
+This is a section included only in our curriculum for the elementary grades.
+Here we very broadly list the content areas the unit covers and then suggest opportunities for “making interdisciplinary connections” from Common Core's Curriculum for English to other subjects, including history, civics, geography, and the arts.
 We hope this section will be particularly helpful for K-5 teachers, who typically teach all subjects.

 Sample Lesson Plan.
 One unit in each grade includes a supplementary document that outlines a possible sequence of lessons, using one or more suggested unit texts to meet focus standards.
 Many of the texts used in the sample lesson plans are also CCSS exemplar texts.
 These sample lessons include guidance for differentiated instruction.
 Sample lesson plans can be found in the following units: